enetheru/midi2input/notes.md

 now that i have a virtual machine up and running what are the requirements for the script?

-* sudo pacman -S git cmake lua52 alsa-lib libxtst libx11 qt5-base lua52 jack (or jack2)
+* sudo pacman -S git cmake lua52 alsa-lib libxtst libx11 qt5-base lua52 jack
+  (or jack2) xdg-utils
 * git clone https://gitlab.com/enetheru/midi2input.git
 * cd midi2input
 * git submodule update --init --recursive